 - Be free of any periodontal disease

 Meanwhile, cardiovascular issues, cancer treatment, and autoimmune disorders can compromise the ability of your body to heal, which is key to the success of dental implant treatment.
 We will only recommend dental implant-supported restorations if we can determine that this is a solution that can provide you with substantial long-term benefits.
 During your consultation, we will conduct an in-depth review of your medical history and other factors to make certain that implants are right for you.

 Your smile, your health, and your happiness are important to us, and we look forward to helping you experience the benefits of our care.
-If you are suffering with a compromised smile, reach out to us online or call 480-419-9595 to schedule your consultation.
+If you are suffering with a compromised smile, contact our Scottsdale, AZ office at (480) 419-9595 to schedule your consultation.
 Dr. Ann Sielicki can determine if an implant-supported bridge is the right way to repair your smile.